We ask you, humbly, to help us.

 churches, mosques, synagogues, temples and other sectarian organizations.

-The House of Representatives, in a rare move, unanimously approved the bill on
+In a rare move, the House of Representatives, unanimously approved a RFRA bill on

 1993-OCT-27.
 The Senate passed the bill to 97 to 3 with no abstentions on

-Dozens of cases that have made effective use of this
+Dozens of cases subsequently made effective use of this

 law.
-But in other lawsuits, low level courts found that the act was unconstitutional.
+But in other lawsuits, low level courts found that applying the act was unconstitutional in some applications.

 One case reached the U.S. Supreme Court.
 The Roman Catholic Archdiocese of San

-Antonio wanted to demolish part of a church in Boerne, TX.
+Antonio wanted to demolish part of a Catholic church in Boerne, TX.
 The town refused,

-because the building local historic ordinances required that the building be
+because the local historic ordinances required that the building be

 maintained.
 The church sued under RFRA, in Boerne v.
 Flores, and lost.
 The U.S.